 Linda, what do you think?

-Hannity ranch.
+Hannity Ranch.

-I mean, listen, I'm in love with Montana.
+Listen, I'm in love with Montana.

 Listen, I can do it, okay?

-You go, I can do it.
+Oh, I can do it.

-I'm gonna hire people.
+I'm going to hire people.

-I'm gonna be a capitalist.
+I'm going to be a capitalist.

-They're gonna, you know, take care of the grounds and the bugs and the dirt, and I'm going to appreciate the beauty that they offer to me.
+They're going to, you know, take care of the grounds and the bugs and the dirt.

-I'm gonna pay my taxes.
+I'm going to pay my tax.

-It's gonna be great.
+It's going to be great.

 I love it.